ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 -------------------------------------------------
 Identifier              Intended Semantics
 ------------            ----------------------
-ane:maxresbw            The maximum reservable
-                        bandwidth for the ANE
+ane:maxresbw            The maximum reservable bandwidth for the ANE

-ane:persistent-entities Identifiers of persistent
+ane:persistent-entities An array of identifiers of persistent entities
-                        entities associated with
-                        an ANE
+                        that reside in an ANE

 ------------------------------------